davidramiro/Marlin-Ai3M/README.md

 ![Next mesh point][next]

 - Repeat the last two steps until all 25 points are done.
-- Your printer will beep, wait 20 seconds and then save:
+- Your printer will beep, wait 20 seconds and then save (the printer will beep once more to confirm):

 ![Save to EEPROM][save]